 National statistics show that personal injury attorneys settle 95% of the personal injury lawsuits they file.
 The courts understand this, and so they encourage mediation, settlement conferences, and other forums to resolve differences and settle early in the litigation process.
 Mediation is mandatory in all Florida injury lawsuits.

 In mediation, you, your attorney, the insurance company representative, and the insurance company's lawyer come together in an informal setting.
-The adverse parties share information and try to move toward a settlement.
+The adverse parties share information and try to move toward a fair settlement.

-Personal Injury Attorneys Must Be Prepared for Trial
+Serious Personal Injury Attorneys Must Be Prepared for Trial

 Due to most of the work on your case being done during the investigation and discovery phase, once an attorney is ready for settlement negotiations, they are also almost ready for trial.
 They must now file the lawsuit and make sure the evidence is in order and ready for admission before the court.
 The personal injury lawyer must ensure that the defendant (the negligent party you are suing) gets copies of all evidence the attorney plans to present at trial.